 Explore an exciting and different approach to pastel painting focusing on colour and mark-making.

-You begin by sketching in West Dean Gardens before returning to the studio to work on mount board using gesso, acrylic paint and (chalk) pastel.
-If the weather is awful you will work from sketches or photographs so please bring what you have just in case.
+You will begin by sketching in the grounds of West Dean Gardens before returning to the studio to work on mount board using gesso, acrylic paint and (chalk) pastel.
+If the weather is awful, you will work from sketches or photographs, so please bring what you have just in case.

-By the end of the course you will have gained an understanding of this mixed media process and how to incorporate it into your own painting methods.
+By the end of the course, you will have gained an understanding of this mixed media process and how to incorporate it into your painting methods.

 Arrival Day - this is the first date listed above